saiabhi1908/PRACTO/README.md

 ### 🔹 AI Doctor Matchmaking
 - Patients can enter their symptoms
-- The system suggests the most suitable doctors with correct specialization
+- Then the system suggests the most suitable doctors with correct specialization, based on the symptoms entered by the patients
 - Each suggestion includes an AI match score to help choose the best doctor

 ### 🔹 Voice Assistant Appointment Booking